 In terror, the father kicks down the door but never again finds the children.

-My tip: let this story start very light and develop itself until it turns into total desperation at the end.
+My tip: let this story start very light and develop itself until it turns into total desperation.

 5 Tips for Your Halloween Storytelling